1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 Yes, the main codes of conducts are the following (note: the list is not exhaustive):

-• EFPIA Code – EU pharmaceutical regulatory law, which represents a collection of ethical rules agreed by EFPIA members for the Promotion of Medicinal Products to HCPs and the interactions with HCPs, HCOs and POs, with the intent of guaranteeing that these activities are conducted while respecting the most stringent ethical principles of professionalism and responsibility.
+• EFPIA Code – industry self‑regulatory code (non‑statutory), which represents a collection of ethical rules agreed by EFPIA members for the Promotion of Medicinal Products to HCPs and the interactions with HCPs, HCOs and POs, with the intent of guaranteeing that these activities are conducted while respecting the most stringent ethical principles of professionalism and responsibility.
 This code applies to all types of communication and interaction (traditional and digital);

-• Ethical code of the Pharmaceutical Industry of the Slovak Republic issued by Association of Drug and Health Device Suppliers – main role is to ensure compliance with high standards of medicine and medical devices advertising in general;
+• Ethical code of the Pharmaceutical Industry of the Slovak Republic issued by Association of Drug and Health Device Suppliers;

 • Ethical code of Association of Innovative Pharmaceutical Industry;

-• Ethical code of Advertising issued by the Advertising Standards Council– self-regulatory code which lists the ethical principles of advertising in general.
+• Ethical code of Advertising issued by the Advertising Standards Council.

 3. What kind of licenses/approvals/fees (if any) are required for medicines and medical devices to be advertised to the general public and healthcare professionals?

-There are no specific rules for the licensing of advertisement of medicines and medical devices to the general public or healthcare professionals.
+There are generally no specific requirements for prior approval or a license for advertising of medicines and medical devices to the general public or healthcare professionals, but such advertising must comply with the applicable statutory provisions.

-The relevant entities specified in the Act on Medicines are subject to several notification obligations in relation to funds spent on marketing, advertisement, non-monetary considerations, scientific or other educational events.
+Slovak law does not impose specific advertising fees or levies for the promotion of medicines or medical devices.
+The relevant entities specified in the Act on Medicines are subject to several notification obligations in relation to funds spent on marketing, advertisement, non-monetary considerations, scientific or other educational events, including annual reporting by 31 January and the publication of certain data by the authorities.

 4. Does the law in Slovakia regulate the advertising of prescription-only and over-the-counter medicines differently?